How Zelensky learned the art of the deal and got to visit Trump

 But there’s tangible fear among US allies in Europe that Trump will settle for any deal with the Russian leader that validates his illegal conquest of about 20% of Ukraine’s territory, sets the table for an even worse war in the future, and tempts Putin to try to bite off another chunk of Europe – perhaps the Baltic states.

-Both Putin and Macron this week made the point in stark terms in front of Trump.
+Both Starmer and Macron this week made the point in stark terms in front of Trump.

 “We have to get it right,” Starmer said during a press conference with Trump on Thursday.
 “There’s a famous slogan in the United Kingdom from after the Second World War that is that we have to win the peace.
 And that’s what we must do now, because it can’t be peace that rewards the aggressor, or that gives encouragement to regimes like Iran.”